Frequently asked questions (FAQ)

 All citizens in Denmark are registered in the Civil Registration System (CPR) with a CPR number.
-The CPR number is a unique number, giving you access to health care, to open a bank account and many other things in Denmark.
+The CPR number is a unique number, giving you access to health care, to open a bank account, receive salary and many other things in Denmark.
 It is crucial to get the CPR number in order to proceed with most things, when you've arrived.
 Please refer to our checklists to see what steps you need to take and in what order.

 - A working contract

 - Proof of a legal address in Denmark

 - EU Certificate or residence and work permit if you are a non EU/EFA citizen

 - Copy of marriage and birth certificates for your children (if applicable)

 Once you have uploaded the information, your application will be processed by the Municipality and once it’s been processed, you will receive and email saying that you can book an appointment online to collect your CPR number.
 This takes place at the International Citizen Service in the centre of Copenhagen.

 NemID is a common online login solution for all public authorities in Denmark.
 NemID is set up in the local citizen service or at the bank with your CPR number and a unique set of passwords.
 You must have received the yellow health card, before you can order the NemID.
 You order it from either your bank or the local citizen service (please note that you need a witness with a NemID, if you order the NemID from your citizen service).